Frequently Asked Questions

 Placing Country

-In international adoption, this refers to the country where the adoptive family resides and where the child resides once the adoption is complete.
+In international adoption, this refers to the country where the adoptive family resides and the child resides once the adoption is complete.

 Post-Placement Supervision